How estimating nuisance parameters can reduce the variance (with consistent variance estimation): Variance estimation

-Confidence intervals could also be constructed using the nonparametric bootstrap with Efron's percentile method (\cite{Vaart}).
-This usually leads to confidence intervals with asymptotically correct coverage because of the Bootstrap Master Theorem in \cite{Kosorokbook}; the class of stacked estimating functions is Donsker because of Example~19.7 in \cite{Vaart} and Regularity Conditions~\ref{diffb}, provided that for both $j=1$ and $j=2$,
+Confidence intervals for $\psi$ could also be constructed using the nonparametric bootstrap with Efron's percentile method (\cite{Vaart}).
+The nonparametric bootstrap often leads to confidence intervals with asymptotically correct coverage because of the Bootstrap Master Theorem in \cite{Kosorokbook}: the class of stacked estimating functions is Donsker because of Example~19.7 in \cite{Vaart} and Regularity Conditions~\ref{diffb}, provided that for both $j=1$ and $j=2$,